utshomax/postman-docs/src/pages/docs/postman-flows/concepts/organizing-a-flow.md

 ### Annotations

-When collaborating with other people, or putting a flow in a public workspace, its helpful to add directions directly on the canvas to explain how to use the flow and what certain blocks are doing.
-An annotation can be added by pressing the add text button the toolbar.
-Selecting some text in an annotation brings up the text formatting menu that allows bolding, italics, or heading options.
-If a link is copied, then some text is highlight and pasted, the highlighted text will become a hyperlink.
+When collaborating with other people or putting a flow in a public workspace, its helpful to add directions directly on the canvas.
+This helps explain how to use the flow and what certain blocks are doing.
+Select the **Add Text** button in the toolbar to add an annotations.
+Selecting some text in an annotation brings up the text formatting menu which that allows bold, italics, or heading options.
+If you copy a link, then highlight some text and paste the link, the highlighted text becomes a hyperlink.

 ![Annotations](https://assets.postman.com/postman-labs-docs/concepts/annotations.gif)